jeff-hykin/tamu_csce_635_labs/lab1/instructions/week2.md

     - Create a motor schema for the curious action
 - Create the following behavior:
     - Clapping should trigger the curious action
-    - Have survivor buddy return to its original pose after `N` seconds in a naturalistic way
+    - Have survivor buddy return to its original pose after `N` seconds in a naturalistic way (e.g. slowly)